Hychhayrith/DataScienceClass/README.md

 Lesson from my Data Science session

 # Table of content
-- Miderm - The answer sheet of midterm exam
+- Midterm - The answer sheet of midterm exam